Rick Tocchet: Analyst

-Gambling incident
+Gambling, horse racing, and Operation Slapshot

+The late entrepreneur, racehorse owner, and gambler Dan Borislow was a good friend of Tocchet's.
+Borislow's most successful horse was named 'Toccet', a misspelled tribute to Tocchet.
+Tocchet won four graded stakes, including the Champagne and Hollywood Futurity in 2002.
+The horse was named runner-up to Vindication for the American Champion Two-Year-Old Colt in 2002, a part of the Eclipse Award.
+Once a favorite to enter the 2003 Kentucky Derby, Tocchet was derailed by ankle injuries early in the year.
+He won one listed stakes after his juvenile season out of 15 starts and now stands at Castleton Lyons.

+Borislow also co-owned a horse named Wild Desert that had a controversial win at the 2005 Queen's Plate.
+Wild Desert's other co-owners were baseball manager Joe Torre and former NHL player Keith Jones, who as of 2026 works with Tocchet as the president of hockey operations for the Philadelphia Flyers.

 On February 6, 2006, Tocchet was served with a criminal complaint, accused of financing a nationwide sports gambling ring based in New Jersey in which several current NHL players wagered.
 The ring was discovered by New Jersey state police, in the undercover investigation Operation Slapshot.
 "It's not a hockey-related issue, it's a football thing.
 And at this time I can't comment any further," Tocchet told The Arizona Republic after the Coyotes practiced on February 7.
 The following day, Tocchet requested a leave of absence from NHL Commissioner Gary Bettman, which was granted with a number of conditions including that Tocchet was to have no contact with NHL personnel, that the leave of absence would not end without Bettman's consent and that the Commissioner reserved the right to modify the terms of the leave of absence at any time.
-On May 8, attorneys for Tocchet and Gretzky's wife Janet Jones filed notices in New Jersey that they intended to sue the state for $50 million each for defamation.
-Both Tocchet and Jones claimed to have lost business opportunities in the wake of the state's investigation, which had sullied their reputations.
-On August 3, former New Jersey state trooper James Harney pleaded guilty to conspiracy, promoting gambling, and official misconduct, and promised to help authorities with their case against Tocchet and others.
-Harney said that he and Tocchet were 50–50 partners in the betting ring.